- Balancing Academics and Serious Illness

 Chemotherapy medications are used to treat cancer throughout the body by killing actively dividing cells.
 Learn more about chemo.

 - Electronic Health Records

-By 2014, most U.S. health institutions will be digitally storing their patients' health information.
-Learn about electronic health records (EHRs) and what they'll mean for your family.
+Many health institutions digitally store their patients' health information.
+Learn about electronic health records (EHRs) and how they can improve health care.

 - Finding a Doctor for Your New Baby